Selection Information

 Related Health Care Experience

-1. The CASPA application should be submitted directly to CASPA, no later than November 1st (**please note that CASPA portal closes at 12:00 a.m.
-Eastern Standard Time.)
-CASPA notifies the PA Program regarding the date the application and supporting documents are received.
+1. The CASPA application should be submitted directly to CASPA, no later than November 1st (**please note that the CASPA portal closes at 11:59PM (EST) or 8:59PM (PST)).
+CASPA notifies the USC PA program regarding the date the application and supporting documents are received.

-2. The PA Program online Supplemental Application must be submitted by no later than November 1st PST.
-A non-refundable supplemental application fee must also be mailed directly to the USC PA Program, and the fee dated no later than November 1st.
-Applications are reviewed in the order received, early application is strongly encouraged(**please note that the program only accepts Money Order or Cashier’s Check for the supplemental fee).
+2. The USC PA Supplemental Application must be submitted within the CASPA application.
+A non-refundable supplemental application fee must be paid online to the USC PA program no later than November 1st.
+Applications are reviewed in the order received, so we highly recommend submitting your application earlier in the application cycle.

-3. After a careful review of each application, a select portion of the applicants are invited to interview with PA program faculty, alumni, and current students.
-Interviewees will be required to submit a non-returnable passport-sized photo of themselves.
+3. After a careful review of each application, a select portion of applicants are invited to interview with PA program faculty, alumni, and current students.
+Interviewees are required to submit a non-returnable passport-sized photo of themselves.

-4. The Admissions Committee reviews the files of all interviewed applicants and selects the incoming class.
+4. The Selections Committee reviews the files of all interviewed applicants and selects the incoming class.

-5. The USC PA Program does not utilize the USC Online Graduate School Application.
-Please complete only the CASPA application and the Supplemental Application.
+• The USC PA Program does not utilize the USC Online Graduate School Application.
+Please complete only the CASPA application and the USC Supplemental Application.

-7. Final notifications of acceptance, placement on the alternate list, or denial are sent by mail or email.
+6. Final notifications of acceptance, placement on the alternate list, or denial will be communicated via email.

-Applicants offered admission must accept a seat by submitting specified documentation and deposit, usually within 1-2 weeks of the offer.
-Those who accept a position will be required to submit official transcripts, if necessary, to the program prior to enrollment.
+Accepted applicants must secure their seat by submitting specified documentation and a deposit, typically within 1-2 weeks of receiving the offer.
+Those who accept a seat will need to submit official transcripts, if requested, to the program before enrollment.
 Classes begin in mid-to-late August for those who accept the program’s offer.

-Due to the high volume of applicants and the need to focus on current students, the program faculty and admissions committee members are unable to answer emails or phone calls from prospective applicants.
+Due to the high volume of applicants and the need to focus on current students, the program faculty and Selections Committee members are unable to answer emails or phone calls from prospective applicants.
 All correspondence should be sent to uscpa@usc.edu.

-All program students are required to have a background check prior to admission to the Master of Physician Assistant Practice (MPAP) Program.
+All admitted students are required to have a background check completed prior to admission to the Master of Physician Assistant Practice (MPAP) Program.

-5. Start your process of reapplying for the next admissions cycle
+3. Start the process of reapplying for the next admissions cycle.

 Note*